MonCore/moncore/docs/public/02-system-architecture.md

 │   FX, Identity, Payments)                    │
 └──────────────────────────────────────────────┘

 Only the kernel is authoritative.

-External providers are execution agents only.
+External providers act strictly as execution agents and never hold authority over ledger state, balances, compliance state, or reconciliation outcomes.

 ---

+## 3. Data Custody & Legal Boundary

+MonCore never holds legal custody of client funds and never acts as:

+- Issuer
+- Safeguarding institution
+- Settlement agent
+- Payment institution

+All client funds are held exclusively by licensed third-party institutions.

+MonCore maintains internal representations of:

+- Balances
+- Compliance state
+- Exposure state
+- Audit and reconciliation evidence

+Legal custody, safeguarding, and settlement remain the sole responsibility of licensed execution institutions.

+---

-## 3. Core Ledger & Balance Architecture
+## 4. Core Ledger & Balance Architecture

-### 3.1 Canonical Ledger
+### 4.1 Canonical Ledger

 All monetary state is derived exclusively from the canonical ledger.